Indigenous peoples of the Caribbean: Macorix

-Recent studies show that the Macorix people coexisted with the Tainos on Hispaniola.
+Recent studies show that the Macorix people coexisted with the Taínos on Hispaniola.
 The names San Francisco de Macorix and San Pedro de Macorix in the Dominican Republic are indirect references to the political divisions of the cacicazgo.
 The Spaniards wrongly assumed that the names given to the different territories were a reference "to what they called a Cacicazgo:

 Florida tribes

 The Tequesta of the southeast coast of the Florida peninsula were once considered to be related to the Taíno, but most anthropologists now doubt this.
 The Tequesta had been present in the area for at least 2,000 years at the time of first European contact, and are believed to have built the Miami Stone Circle.
 Carl O. Sauer called the Florida Straits "one of the most strongly marked cultural boundaries in the New World", noting that the Straits were also a boundary between agricultural systems, with Florida Indians growing seed crops that originated in Mexico, while the Lucayans of the Bahamas grew root crops that originated in South America.

 It is possible that a few Lucayas reached Florida shortly before the first European contacts in the area, but the northwestern Bahamas had remained uninhabited until approximately 1200, and the long established presence of the existing tribes in Florida would have likely prevented any pioneering settlements by people who had only just reached the neighboring islands.
 Analysis of ocean currents and weather patterns indicates that people traveling by canoe from the Bahamas to Florida were likely to land in northern Florida rather than closer to the Bahamas.
 A single 'Antillean axe head' found near Gainesville, Florida may support some limited contacts.
 Due to the same ocean currents, direct travel in canoes from southern Florida to the Bahamas was unlikely.